UniMath/agda-unimath/src/metric-spaces/precomplete-isometries-pseudometric-spaces.lagda.md

     eq-htpy-map-precomplete-isometry-Pseudometric-Space ∘ inv-htpy
 ```

-### The precomplete short map induced by a precompelete isometry
+### The precomplete short map induced by a precomplete isometry

 ```agda
 module _